 Helen wouldn't allow Bill into the house, but Lenore came down in her peignoir and said it was all right.
 Lenore felt it wasn't necessary when Bill apologized for what Liz made her do.
 She was astonished when he showed her the paper with news of Missy's arrest, but there was also a dawning, very human, normal hope in her face.
 Madge told Charlie that Flo was really coming off the spool, then felt Missy had been justified when Charlie showed her the paper with Missy's arrest.
 Bill felt ashamed when Lenore offered her help in any way.
 Helen stared at her aghast as Lenore mused over the fact that Missy stood accused of a terrible crime.
 Charlie didn't buy it when Madge felt Danny could have driven Missy to murder.
 Walter ordered Buckley to check up on Danny's background at the Alley, then reminded him they found Pink Panther lipstick in Missy's belongings.
 Walter disapproved when Buckley said the matron overheard Missy say Bill's name.
 Walter relished the thought of Missy on the stand, since that's the only way the defense can introduce the notion of Sam.

 Note: To avoid using the big set of the Alley, a little anteroom for the help was used in Madge and Charlie's scene.

-Pat lost her balance and fell off a kitchen stepping stool, preventing Lee from telling John that Michael and Pat had an affair.
+Pat lost her balance and fell off a kitchen stool, preventing Lee from telling John that Michael and Pat had an affair.
 Pat was treated at the hospital with a fracture in her arm.
 Lee was blamed for the accident but she refused to explain the circumstances of Pat's fall.
 Alice gave Lee the cold shoulder after demanding to know what she has against Pat.